abyzovlab/CNVnator/README.md

 The output columns are as follows:

-CNV\_\type coordinates CNV\_\size normalized\_\RD e-val1 e-val2 e-val3 e-val4 q0
+CNV\_type coordinates CNV\_size normalized\_RD e-val1 e-val2 e-val3 e-val4 q0

 where,

 normalized_RD -- read depth normalized to 1.
-e-val1        -- is calculated using t-test statistics. e-val2        -- is from the probability of RD values within the region to be in the tails of a gaussian distribution describing frequencies of RD values in bins. e-val3        -- same as e-val1 but for the middle of CNV e-val4        -- same as e-val2 but for the middle of CNV q0            -- fraction of reads mapped with q0 quality
+e-val1        -- is calculated using t-test statistics.
+e-val2        -- is from the probability of RD values within the region to be in the tails of a gaussian distribution describing frequencies of RD values in bins.
+e-val3        -- same as e-val1 but for the middle of CNV
+e-val4        -- same as e-val2 but for the middle of CNV
+q0            -- fraction of reads mapped with q0 quality

 ### 2.6 MERGING ROOT FILES

 ```
-./cnvnator -root out.root [-chrom name ...] -merge file1.root ...
+./cnvnator -root out.root [-chrom name1 ...] -merge file1.root ...
 ```
 Merging can be used when combining read mappings extracted from multiple files.
-Note, histogram generation, statistics calculation, signal partitioning, and CNV calling should be completed/redone after merging.
+Note: histogram generation, statistics calculation, signal partitioning, and CNV calling should be completed/redone after merging.

 ### 2.7 VISUALIZING SPECIFIED REGIONS

 ```
-./cnvnator -root file.root [-chrom chr_name1 ...] -view bin_size [-ngc]
+./cnvnator -root file.root [-chrom name1 ...] -view bin_size [-ngc]
 ```

-Once prompted enter a genomic region, e.g.,
+Once prompted, enter a genomic region, e.g.,

 ```
 >12:11396601-11436500